WWE Wrestling Champ Dies at 58

 Horne later adopted the Sir Mo persona to match his partner’s royal character after Mabel won the King of the Ring tournament in 1995.
 He remained with WWE until 1996 before transitioning to professional wrestling’s independent circuit, where he continued performing mostly in tag team matches throughout the United States.

 Horne’s health challenges mounted in recent years, beginning with a kidney transplant in 2018.
 He also endured a severe case of COVID-19 in 2022 that landed him in the intensive care unit, followed by hernia surgery.
-In late July, Horne posted a video update from a hospital bed revealing he had undergone major intestinal surgery, explaining that his colon had not functioned properly for three years.
+In late July, Horne posted a video update from a hospital bed, revealing he had undergone major intestinal surgery, explaining that his colon had not functioned properly for three years.

-Earlier in October, supporters established a fundraiser to help Horne and Jones with mounting medical expenses after he was admitted to the ICU with the blood infection and pneumonia.
+Earlier in October, supporters established a fundraiser to help Horne and Jones with mounting medical expenses after he was admitted to the ICU with a blood infection and pneumonia.
 Pro wrestler Ryzin, who worked with Horne in recent years at SOAR Wrestling Worldwide, indicated that the former WWE star was fighting for his life during his final weeks.

 Tributes poured in from the wrestling community following news of Horne’s death.
 WWE Hall of Famer Mark Henry expressed his condolences, noting that although they crossed paths many years ago, he appreciated reconnecting with Horne later in their lives.
 WWE official Adam Pearce stated that “Bobby was always good to me, keeping in touch with little messages over the years.”